United States Savings Bonds

 Series EE Bonds purchased on or after May 1, 2005, earn a fixed rate of return.
 EE Bonds purchased between May 1997 and April 30, 2005, were based on 5-year Treasury security yields and earned a variable market-based rate of return.

-- Lower Limitations for Purchase of Savings Bonds per Year — Starting January 1, 2008, the total amount of savings bonds will be limited to $20,000 per year—$5,000 each for the Series EE bonds and Series I bonds purchased online, and another $5,000 for each series in paper bonds bought at a bank.
+- Lower Limits per Year for Purchasing Savings Bonds — Starting January 1, 2008, the total amount of savings bonds will be limited to $20,000 per year — $5,000 each for the Series EE bonds and Series I bonds purchased online, and another $5,000 for each series in paper bonds bought at a bank.
 Previously, the limit was $120,000 per year.